Things landlords cannot do in Minnesota

 What types of disclosures are Minnesota landlords required to make to their tenants?

-Landlords must disclose tenants’ rights to tax credits, provide receipt of cash payments, and inform tenants about their rights to seek police and emergency assistance without facing penalties or eviction.
+Landlords must disclose tenants' rights to tax credits, provide receipts for cash payments, and inform tenants about their rights to seek police and emergency assistance without facing penalties or eviction.

 What are the regulations for ending a tenancy in Minnesota?

 To end a tenancy, Minnesota landlords need to follow specific notice requirements for both periodic and definite term tenancies.
-Abandoned property rules and procedures for security deposit returns must also be adhered to, ensuring a fair transition process.
+Abandoned property rules and procedures for security deposit returns must also be followed, ensuring a fair transition process.

 Download your free resource